Uniphar/devops-guidelines/README.md

 # Devops Guidelines

 The Uniphar Group targets the Azure cloud for most of the cloud workloads.
-The technical stack and tooling is around that of expected for an Azure execution and we do not use any cloud agnostic tools like Terraform because we design infrastructure specifically to maximize performance and cost optimization in Azure.
+The technical stack and tooling is around that expected for an Azure execution and we do not use any cloud agnostic tools like Terraform because we design infrastructure specifically to maximize performance and cost optimization in Azure.